Warradale

 Health performance in Warradale is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Warradale faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Warradale faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.

-The rate of private health cover is approximately 51% of the total population (~9,121 people), slightly lagging behind the average SA2 area.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 9.2 and 8.8% of residents respectively.
-66.5% of residents declared themselves completely clear of medical ailments compared to 68.1% across Greater Adelaide.
-19.9% of residents are aged 65 and over (3,545 people).
+The rate of private health cover is approximately 51% of the total population (~9,131 people), slightly lower than the average SA2 area.
+Mental health issues affect 9.2% of residents, while arthritis impacts 8.8%.
+Approximately 66.5% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
+The area has 19.9% of residents aged 65 and over (3,549 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health